xValentim/vector-search-bert-based/README.md

 *Figure 3: t-SNE Visualization of Fine-tuned VAE Embeddings*

 After fine-tuning with the VAE, the embeddings exhibit more distinct clusters.
-Data points corresponding to multiple possible labels are more separated, indicating that the latent space now better captures the sentiment-related semantics.
+Data points corresponding to multiple possible labels are more separated, indicating that the latent space now better captures the subject-related semantics.
 This separation suggests that the VAE effectively learned features relevant to the classification task during training.

 ## Step 3: Testing the Search System